Ferny-afk/helpdesk-home-lab/README.md

 - `Get-LockedAccounts.ps1` — Scans domain for locked out accounts

 ## Screenshots
-Screenshots of all lab activities are included in the `/screenshots` folder.
+Screenshots of all lab activities are included.